-You must be physically fit to undertake the practical elements of the course.
+You must be physically fit to undertake the practical elements of this course and have the desire to improve as a football player.

 What will I learn?